-As at 31 December 2023, the Group reports deferred tax liabilities totalling 6,338 thousand dollars, an increase from 6,144 thousand dollars in the previous year.
+As at 31 December 2024, the Group reports deferred tax liabilities totalling 6,496 thousand dollars, an increase from 6,338 thousand dollars in the previous year.
 These liabilities are attributable to:

-- Temporary differences amounting to 4,372 thousand dollars (up from 3,930 thousand dollars in the previous year), primarily related to the Group's Maltese subsidiary (IT3). - The tax effect of the results from the valuation of interest rate hedging derivatives, directly recognised in equity and linked to long-term loans, which total 1,967 thousand dollars (refer to Note 7 for further details).
+- Temporary differences amounting to 4,625 thousand dollars (4,372 thousand dollars in the previous year), primarily related to the Group's Maltese subsidiary (IT3). - The tax effect of the results from the valuation of interest rate hedging derivatives, directly recognised in equity and linked to long-term loans, which total 1,871 thousand dollars (1,967 thousand dollars in the previous year).